 M-DCPS provides a comprehensive, age-appropriate, developmentally-based drug and alcohol education and prevention program for their students.
 The Student Services program at The English Center works closely with students and families and refers them to outreach programs that are part of the Community Referral list.
-In addition to this, the school hosts presentations every trimester on Substance Abuse Prevention from the Family Recovery Specialist.

-Employees and their families may seek assistance from the Employee Assistance Program (EAP) Assistance will be provided on a confidential basis, and each individual will be referred to the appropriate treatment and counseling services.
+Employees and their families may seek assistance from the Employee Assistance Program (EAP Assistance, this assistance will be provided on a confidential basis, and each individual will be referred to the appropriate treatment and/or counseling services.

-The English Center adheres to School Board Policy 5530 - DRUG PREVENTION
+The English Center adheres to School Board Policy 5530 - Drug Prevention